-They indeed hold the key to why our senses of smell and taste can tell apart different types of cannabis, but these versatile compounds also play a far more important role.
-We’ll get to all of that a bit later, as we should first understand what exactly are these terpene molecules, and what is their function within the plant.
+Terpenes are most often associated with marijuana, but the reach is far more broad.
+Yes, they hold the key to why our senses of smell and taste can distinguish between different types of cannabis, but these versatile compounds also play a far more important role.
+We’ll get to all of that a bit later, as we need to first understand what these terpene molecules are, and what their function is within the plant.

-Terpenes can be found in almost all plant life, including fruits and vegetables of course, and are also present in some species of the animal kingdom, although that’s extremely rare.
+Terpenes can be found in almost all plant life, including fruits and vegetables, but they’re also present in some species of the animal kingdom, although that’s extremely rare.

-For pot in particular, they serve several purposes at the same time.
+For pot in particular, they serve several purposes simultaneously.
 They act as a natural defense system that guards the plant against pests, bacteria and pretty much all other invaders that try to cause it some harm.
 They’re also a primordial sunblock, so to speak, offering protection to the buds from the harmful UV rays of our benevolent sun.

-The variety of terpenes is really huge, ranging to over a hundred different ones, and the majority of them can be found solely in weed.
+The variety of terpenes is really huge, ranging to over 100 different types, which the majority of can be found solely in weed.

 Some terpenes are also present in many other plants, and, because of this, some strains resemble the taste and smell of fruits like berry or lemon, and even trees like pine.
 A fun fact is that a terpene called myrcene is responsible for the prevailing smell of all weed varieties, a fragrance that we all know and love.
 As myrcene is unique to pot, it cannot be found in any other plant.